 Biography

 Trevor Robbins was appointed in 1997 as the Professor of Cognitive Neuroscience at the University of Cambridge.
-He was formerly Professor of Experimental Psychology (and Head of Department) at Cambridge from October 2002-October 2017.
-He is also Director of the Behavioural and Clinical Neuroscience Institute (BCNI), jointly funded by the Medical Research Council and the Welcome Trust.
-The mission of the BCNI is to inter-relate basic and clinical research in psychiatry and neurology for such conditions as Parkinson's, Huntington's, and Alzheimer's diseases, frontal lobe injury, schizophrenia, depression, drug addiction and developmental syndromes such as attention deficit/hyperactivity disorder.
+He was formerly Professor of Experimental Psychology (and Head of Department) at Cambridge from October 2002 to October 2017.
+He was also Director of the Behavioural and Clinical Neuroscience Institute (BCNI), jointly funded by the Medical Research Council and the Welcome Trust.
+The mission of the BCNI was to inter-relate basic and clinical research in psychiatry and neurology (for more see below).
 Trevor's current research is focused on impulsive-compulsive disorders (such as OCD and drug addiction) and fronto-striatal systems of the brain.

-Trevor won the inaugural European Behavioural Society "Distinguished Scientific Contribution" in 2000 and the IPSEN Fondation Neuroplasticity prize in 2005.
+Trevor won the inaugural European Behavioural Society "Distinguished Scientific Contribution" in 2000 and the IPSEN Foundation Neuroplasticity prize in 2005.
 He was jointly awarded (with B.J.
 Everitt) the American Psychological Association Award for Distinguished Scientific Contributions in 2011 and received the CBE for contributions to medical research in the New Year Honours List of 2012.
 He co-shared, with S. Dehaene and G. Rizzolatti, the 2014 Grete Lundbeck European Brain Research Prize (€ 1 million) for outstanding contributions to European neuroscience.
 In 2015 he received (with BJ Sahakian) the Robert Sommer Award for research into schizophrenia.
 In 2016 he received the Lifetime Achievement Award of the British Association for Psychopharmacology.
 In 2017 he received the Gold Medal from the Society of Biological Psychiatry and also the Patricia Goldman-Rakic Award for Cognitive Neuroscience.
 In 2018 he became an Honorary Professor at Fudan University, Shanghai.
+In 2021, he received the William James Fellowship Award of the Association of Psychological studies.

 Research

-My research interests span the areas of cognitive neuroscience, behavioural neuroscience and psychopharmacology.
-My work focuses on functions of the frontal lobes of the brain and their connections with other regions, including the so-called brain reward systems in the striatum and the limbic system.
+Professor Trevor Robbins works in the areas of cognitive and behavioural neuroscience, with a special emphasis on psychopharmacology.
+He is particularly interested in the functions of the frontal lobes of the brain and their connections with other regions, including the so-called brain reward systems in the striatum and the limbic system.
 These brain systems are relevant to such neuropsychiatric and neurological disorders as Parkinson's and Huntington's diseases, frontal dementia, schizophrenia, depression, drug addiction, obsessive-compulsive disorder and attention deficit/hyperactivity disorder, as well as frontal lobe injury.
-I am using a variety of methods for studying these systems, including experimental psychological paradigms for investigating cognitive functions such as planning, decision-making and self-control (impulsivity) in both normal subjects and patients; these include the computerised CANTAB battery, which I co-invented.
-I also employ functional brain imaging using brain scanners that operate via magnetic resonance imaging or positron emission tomography (PET) to determine where in the human brain various cognitive operations are carried out.
-In addition, I am interested in establishing how drugs work to produce changes in brain chemistry, and how these affect behaviour.
+Professor Robbins uses a variety of techniques ranging from the co-invented computerized neuropsychological test battery (‘CANTAB’) for assessing cognition in patients to functional brain imaging and molecular neuropharmacology.
+His work seeks to translate basic neuroscience findings into clinical application, specifically the diagnosis and treatment of neuropsychiatric and neurological disorders.
 Two particular current interests are characterising beneficial effects of drugs on cognition, as may occur with 'cognitive enhancing' drugs used clinically, and deleterious effects of drugs of abuse, such as cocaine and amphetamine.

 Publications